By: Team T08-4 Since: Jan 2019 Licence: MIT

 Group

-has just been added under houseGreen
+G1has just been added under houseGreen.

-from the list of groups. -
+delete_g G1removes the groupG1from the list of groups. -

-shows only one participant in GroupY1
+list_g y1shows only one participant in GroupY1.

-removes the participant from the group.
+edit 1 g/removes the participant from the group.

-from the list of groups.
+delete_g Y1removes the groupY1from the list of groups.

 4.6.3.
 Deleting a house : delete_h